Skip to content

 • PlayDepth: The color depth of the video, generally 0.

 • YCbCr Matrix: Specifies the YCbCr matrix used for color conversion.
 In video processing and subtitle rendering, YCbCr is a color space commonly used for video encoding and decoding.
-This setting may affect the display effect of subtitles in different color spaces
+This setting may affect the display effect of subtitles in different color spaces.

 2. [V4+ Styles] Section